Laughing Hyena

 • Mobile and PC compatibility

 Ever since the Switch launched, Nintendo’s first-party Pro controller has been the best gamepad for the console.
 In many ways, it rivals the standard models from Sony and Microsoft in terms of comfort and build quality.
-And, it’s compatible with the Switch 2.
+And, it’s compatible with the Switch 2 (although it can’t wake the new console from sleep — you’ll need a Switch 2 Pro Controller for that).

-Aside from the Joy-Cons, the Switch Pro Controller is the only wireless option that includes HD rumble, gyroscopic movement support, and an NFC reader for Amiibo cards and figurines.
-It’s one of a few controllers we’ve tested (aside from the Joy-Con and 8BitDo’s Ultimate series) that can power on the Switch without being plugged into it.
+Aside from the Joy-Cons, the Switch Pro Controller is one of an elite few wireless options that includes good rumble, gyroscopic movement support, and an NFC reader for Amiibo cards and figurines.
+It’s also one of a few controllers we’ve tested that can remotely turn on the Switch without being plugged into it.
 The gamepad is built like a tank, and its battery life is so good that it sometimes seems like it’ll never run out.
 Nintendo says that it lasts around 40 hours per charge, so it’ll likely take casual gamers a long time to run down the battery.

 Photo: James Bareham / The Verge